pbek/QOwnNotes/webpage/src/contributing/translation.md

 Some segments we don't translate in the Documentation:

 - Never translate codes or links, tags must be left as they are (and without added spaces, as some MT does that, those must be deleted)
 - We don't translate date and time (leave blank)
 - And we also don't translate references (which QON got in numerous languages), so you can simply skip them

 ## Translating and proofreading can be exciting!

 You will deal with the language of this software, learn new terms and receive a lot of inside information about the project.

 If you are thus ready to help to proofread the translation of your language, [Amy Fabijenna](https://crowdin.com/profile/rawfreeamy) welcomes you to a short briefing in the practice of translating and proofreading.
-You can ask her anything that helps you having fun contributing.
+You can ask her anything that helps you have fun contributing.

 Thanks a lot for your help! 🙂